ISSN 2940-5181

 Ana Panduri

-Ana Panduri (pseudonym, she/her) is an art historian, researcher and project manager with experience of working both in private and public cultural institutions.
+Ana Panduri (pseudonym, she/her) is a co-founder of The February Journal.
+She is an art historian, researcher and project manager with experience of working both in private and public cultural institutions.
 Her main projects include a research journal in the field of contemporary art and culture, and a research laboratory on the history of HIV/AIDS in the USSR and Russia.